CompendiumHealth/CompendiumHealth.github.io/docs/index.md

     details: View and read reviews for high-quality practice providers in your area.
   - icon: 🗓️
     title: Schedule appointments without picking up a phone
-    details: Directly view bookable appointments that fit with your schedule.
+    details: Import your calendar, and our AI scheduler will follow up with your appointment details.
   - icon: 🚀
-    title: Zephyr's no surprises pricing guarantee
+    title: Compendium's no surprises pricing guarantee
     details: Shop and browse with confidence - when you pay up-front, know that you won't be surprised with bills later.
 ---
 <!--